-At Highlands, we encourage fasting corporately for 21 days each year in the month of January.
-This is part of a season of high-intensity prayer as a church family.
-You may also opt to fast at other times during the year for your own spiritual development.
-It's very typical to fast a single meal, a whole day, or three days or more.
+At Highlands, we encourage fasting for 21 days each year in the month of January.
+This is part of a season of focused prayer as a church family.
+You may also choose to fast at other times during the year for your own spiritual development.
+It’s very typical to fast a single meal, a whole day, or three days or more.
 The timing of your fast is not as important as the strength of your focus on Him as you fast.

 16 When you fast, do not look somber as the hypocrites do, for they disfigure their faces to show others they are fasting.
 Truly I tell you, they have received their reward in full.
 17 But when you fast, put oil on your head and wash your face, 18 so that it will not be obvious to others that you are fasting, but only to your Father, who is unseen; and your Father, who sees what is done in secret, will reward you.